January 04, 2017

 The treatment of Robinow syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, specialists who treat skeletal abnormalities (orthopedists), surgeons, specialists who diagnose and treat heart problems (cardiologists), physical therapists, and/or other health care professionals may need to systematically and comprehensively plan an affected child’s treatment.

 In affected infants who have ambiguous genitalia, gender may be properly determined by clinical examination during the newborn period.
-In some cases, surgery may be performed and/or other measures may be taken to correct cryptorchidism and/or other genital abnormalities.
+In some children, surgery may be performed and/or other measures may be taken to correct cryptorchidism and/or other genital abnormalities.
+Additionally, hormone supplements such as human chorionic gonadotropin and/or testosterone are sometimes administered in order to treat micropenis by improving penile length and testicular volume.
+Growth hormone deficiency in some patients has been found to respond positively to growth hormone therapy.
+These forms of hormone therapy however, must be closely monitored by a pediatric endocrinologist.

-In some cases, braces, casts, special exercises, and/or surgery may be beneficial in treating certain vertebral abnormalities.
-In some cases, surgery may also be performed to correct inguinal hernias, certain craniofacial abnormalities, and/or other malformations.
+Braces, casts, special exercises, and/or surgery may be beneficial in treating certain vertebral abnormalities.
+Surgery may also be performed to correct inguinal hernias, certain craniofacial abnormalities, severe curvature of the spine (scoliosis) secondary to hemivertebrae and rib abnormalities, wholly or partly united fingers/toes (syndactyly), cleft lip/palate, and/or other malformations.
 Use of braces, dental surgery, and/or other supportive techniques may be used to help correct misalignment of the teeth and/or other dental abnormalities.

 Early intervention is important to ensure that children with Robinow syndrome reach their potential.
 Special services that may be beneficial to affected children may include special remedial education, special social support, physical therapy, and/or other medical, social, and/or vocational services.